jcaroles/be-solis/README.md

 Steps:

-- Just install the packages inside
+- Just install the packages inside with npm install
-- type node app.js or if you have nodemon, nodemon app.js
+- Once done, inside the directory, type node app.js or if you have nodemon, nodemon app.js
 - It should display "Serving at port 8080!" in the console of your IDE

 Reach out to the developer for any questions or concerns!